timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 44-NATIONAL SECURITY/SUBCHAPTER I-COORDINATION FOR NATIONAL SECURITY/SUBCHAPTER I-COORDINATION FOR NATIONAL SECURITY.md

   * The Council consists of the President, the Vice President, the Secretary of State, the Secretary of Defense, the Secretary of Energy, the Secretary of the Treasury, and such other officers of the United States Government as the President may designate.

 * #### (2) Attendance and participation in meetings
-  * The President may designate such other officers of the United States Government as the President considers appropriate, including the Director of National Intelligence, the Director of National Drug Control Policy, and the Chairman of the Joint Chiefs of Staff, to attend and participate in meetings of the Council.
+  * The President may designate such other officers of the United States Government as the President considers appropriate, including the Director of National Intelligence, the Director of National Drug Control Policy, the Chairman of the Joint Chiefs of Staff, and the National Cyber Director, to attend and participate in meetings of the Council.

 #### (d) Presiding officers
 * At meetings of the Council, the President shall preside or, in the absence of the President, a member of the Council designated by the President shall preside.